Health Promotion, Return to Work, Disability, Sick Leave

 - Duties: modification of work tasks; elimination of non-essential tasks during the return to work; allowing extra time to complete tasks.

 - Modification of work environment: lighting; noise or other distractions.

 Is my medical information kept confidential?

-If you choose not to share your medical information such as diagnosis and treatment with your supervisor, you have the option of providing your medical information directly to the RTWDMA.
-The RTWDMA will advise you when, how and for what purpose your information may be shared through a process of informed consent as per the BC Freedom of Information and Protection of Privacy Act (FIPPA).
+If you choose not to share your medical information such as diagnosis and treatment with your supervisor, you have the option of providing your medical information directly to the Organizational Health Specialist.
+The Specialist will advise you when, how and for what purpose your information may be shared through a process of informed consent as per the BC Freedom of Information and Protection of Privacy Act (FIPPA).
 The RTWDMA will share, however, the doctor’s feedback on your limitations, prognosis for recovery, prognosis for return to work and specific needs for work accommodation with your supervisor or other University representatives on a need to know basis only.